 Resetting the Table (RTT) invites applications for our celebrated 6-month training intensive in facilitating courageous conversations across political divides.
 In today’s polarized environment, few spaces exist for meaningful communication across differences of background and views.
 Through this program, we are building a cohort of practitioners to support meaningful, productive conversations on Israel and other charged issues.
 We are especially looking for educators, mediators, and other professionals with prior facilitation experience and/or skill.

 This program offers one of the most rigorous facilitation trainings in the country, an opportunity to learn Resetting the Table’s celebrated methodology, and extensive live practice with individualized coaching.
 Upon completion of the program, participants will be eligible to facilitate at RTT and independent forums throughout the DC area.
-Cost for the training is $500, generously subsidized by the JCRC and Jewish Federation of Greater Washington as well as the Jacob and Hilda Blaustein Foundation.
+Cost for the training is $500, generously subsidized by the Jewish Federation of Greater Washington as well as the Jacob and Hilda Blaustein Foundation.
 A limited number of scholarships are available.

 The facilitation training begins with a weekend retreat followed by training sessions roughly every 2-3 weeks from November–March.
 The training arc is delineated below.
 Dates for some training components are set, while others (marked with an asterisk) will be scheduled around participants’ schedules: